 Crowns, on the other hand, are more commonly used in situations where tooth structure is limited due to decay.
 Crowns are also better options when teeth have gone through root canal therapy.
 While crowns can achieve many of the same aesthetic benefits of veneers, they should only be used when necessary.
 See also our page on CEREC same-day crowns.

-If you’re interested in changing the appearance of your teeth to get the smile of your dreams, contact us today to discuss dental veneers.
+If you’re interested in changing the appearance of your teeth to get the smile of your dreams, contact us today to discuss dental veneers, or possibly a smile design.
 Our offices are located in West Linn, Oregon, convenient from Lake Oswego, Oregon City, and Portland.

 Talk to one of our caring patient coordinators today to schedule an appointment.